aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 predicted the probability of having a sexually-dichromatic plumage patch.
 [@vehtari2017]⁠.

 Models' predictor effects were assessed using 90% highest-density intervals of the posterior distributions and probability of direction, the proportion of the posterior distribution that shares the same sign (positive or negative) as the posterior median [@makowski2019], to provide estimates of the probability of that a predictor has an entirely positive or negative effect on the presence of sexually-dimorphic plumage patches.
-We assume predictor estimates with a probability of direction ≥ 0.90 to be indicative of a true existence of a predictor's effect on sexually-dimorphic plumage patches [@makowski2019].
+We assume predictor estimates with a probability of direction ≥ 0.90 to be indicative of a reliable existence of a predictor's effect on sexually-dimorphic plumage patches [@makowski2019].

 # Results